Side view of an open book with the Radcliffe Camera in the background

 • ancient grammatical thought in the Greco-Roman tradition.

-A part-time DPhil student will be required to attend classes, seminars, supervision meetings and other obligations in Oxford for a minimum of 40 days each year.
+If you study part-time, you will be required to attend classes, seminars, supervision meetings and other obligations in Oxford for a minimum of 30 days each year.
 There will be some flexibility in the dates and pattern of attendance, which will be determined by mutual agreement with your supervisor.
 Typically, attendance will be required during term-time on at least two days in at least two terms, determined by mutual agreement with your supervisor.
 You will have the opportunity to tailor your part-time study in liaison with your supervisor and agree your pattern of attendance.

 Supervision